NonhlePrecious/EnviroWasteSorting/README.md

     mvn spring-boot:run

-# Reuse, Recycle and Proect the environment for sa greener future!!!!!!!
+# Reuse, Recycle and Protect the environment for greener future!!!!!!!